 The property’s spacious layout includes both a master and guest bedroom suite on the top floor and open-plan ground floor with an additional study-cum-snug.
 The basement offers three further bedrooms, currently used as home offices, and a plant room.

 The couple were keen to incorporate smart home automation into their project.
-However, they decided not to install the KNX system (a type of standardised network communications protocol for building automation) offered by Huf which, in hindsight, they realise was probably a mistake.
+However, they decided not to install the KNX system (a type of standardised network communications protocol for building automation) offered by Huf which.
+In hindsight, they realise was probably a mistake, as it would have allowed for a simple, holistic installation.

 “However, the ease of access to the cabling for lighting and blinds easily allowed us to add a DIY system based on Samsung SmartThings.
-More recently, we’ve added Alexa voice control and will continue developing the system, adding more and more,” says David, who admits that if he were given the chance again, he’d focus on automation at the construction stage rather than adding things in at a later date.
+More recently, we’ve added Alexa voice control and will continue developing the system, adding more and more,” says David.
+Nevertheless, he admits that if he were given the chance again, he’d focus on automation at the construction stage rather than adding things in at a later date.

 Now the build is complete, the couple can relax and enjoy the home they’ve created.